QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: Background: Quantum Computing in the NISQ Era

-The \emph{Quantum Information Software Kit} (Qiskit) \cite{qiskit} is a quantum software platform developed by IBM.
+\textbf{Qiskit:} The \emph{Quantum Information Software Kit} (Qiskit) \cite{qiskit} is a quantum software platform developed by IBM.
 Qiskit is mainly based on Python but is also available in JavaScript and Swift \cite{wilde2011swift}.
-The package comprises several tools, such as \emph{qiskit-aer} for simulation, \emph{qiskit-ignis} for hardware verification and noise addressing, and \emph{qiskit-aqua} for example applications.
-OpenQASM can be generated from a Qiskit program using the API: "\emph{QuantumCircuit.qasm()}".
+The package comprises several tools, such as \emph{qiskit-aer} for simulation, \emph{qiskit-ignis} for hardware verification and noise addressing, and \emph{qiskit-aqua} for exemplary applications. \mm{At present, Qiskit is probably the most widely used quantum programming language.
+Both Rigetti \cite{rigetti} and Microsoft Azure \cite{azure} (offering IonQ and Quantinuum system access) provide Qiskit interface.
+OpenQASM can be easily dumped from a Qiskit program using "\emph{QuantumCircuit.qasm()}".
+Reversely, an OpenQASM circuit file can be loaded by Qiskit through "\emph{QuantumCircuit.from\_qasm\_str()}".}